Lymphopoiesis: Overview

-In the case of mammals such as humans (Homo sapiens), lymphopoiesis begins with limited passive provision by the mother of lymphocytes and substantial immunoglobulin G that cross the placenta and enter the fetus to provide some protection against pathogens, and also leukocytes that come from breast milk and enter circulation via the digestive tract.
+In the case of mammals such as humans (Homo sapiens), lymphopoiesis begins with limited passive provision from the mother.
+This includes lymphocytes and immunoglobulin G that cross the placenta and enter the fetus to provide some protection against pathogens, as well as leukocytes that come from breast milk and enter circulation via the digestive tract.
 It is often not effective in preventing infections in the newborn.

-However early in gestation the developing embryo has begun its own lymphopoiesis from the fetal liver.
+However, early in gestation, the developing embryo has begun its own lymphopoiesis from the fetal liver.
 Lymphopoiesis also arises from the yolk sac.
 This is in contrast to the adult where all lymphocytes originate in the bone marrow.

-There are four major types of lymphocytes, many sub-types, and hundreds or thousands of lymphocyte cell types that have been identified by scientists.
-All are generated by normal or abnormal lymphopoiesis except for certain artificial strains created in the laboratory by development from existing strains.
-Although lymphocytes are usually considered mature (as seen in blood tests) they are certainly not inert but can and do get around the body to anywhere there is a need; and when such need arises, new rounds of 'downstream' lymphopoiesis such as cell multiplication and differentiation may arise, coupled with intense mitotic and metabolic activity.
+There are four major types of lymphocytes, along with many sub-types.
+Scientists have identified hundreds or thousands of lymphocyte cell types, all of which are generated by normal or abnormal lymphopoiesis, except for certain artificial strains created in laboratories through the development of existing strains.
+Although lymphocytes are usually considered mature, as seen in blood tests, they are certainly not inert.
+Lymphocytes can travel around the body wherever there is a need.
+When such needs arise, new rounds of downstream lymphopoiesis, such as cell multiplication and differentiation, may occur, accompanied by intense mitotic and metabolic activity.

 This is hardly a simple topic.
 In his 1976 text Immunology, Aging and Cancer immunologist and Nobel Prize winner Sir Frank Macfarlane Burnet speculated that the immune system might one day be found to be as complex as the nervous system.
-As the production of lymphocytes is so close to the central role of the immune response it is wise to approach the study of it with some humility in the face of the task, although there are general principles that help in understanding.
+As the production of lymphocytes is so close to the central role of the immune response it is wise to approach the study of it with some humility in the face of the task.
+However, there are general principles that help in understanding.